-Natural clays were encountered below the topsoil and organic materials in test pits 2, 3 and 4 and extended to a depth of 8 feet bgs in each test pit.
-The clays consisted of highly weathered bedrock materials which were slightly sandy, fine-grained, moderately to highly plastic, stiff to very stiff, moist and brown in color.
-A sample of the natural clays classified as a CL-CH soil in accordance with the Unified Soil Classification System (USCS).
+A layer of topsoil and organic materials was encountered at the ground surface in all of the test pits and was approximately 24 to 36 inches in thickness.
+Natural clays were encountered below the topsoil and organic materials in all of the test pits and extended to the maximum depth investigated in each test pit.
+The clays were slightly sandy to sandy, fine-grained, moderately plastic, medium stiff to stiff, slightly moist to moist and brown to light brown in color.
+A sample of the natural clays classified as a CL soil in accordance with the Unified Soil Classification System (USCS).